Zilzie

 Zilzie shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 13.4%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.5%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.7%) and certificates (33.5%).
+The area's university qualification rate is 13.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 9.5%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (33.5%).
+Educational participation is high at 31.3%, comprising 13.6% in primary education, 9.1% in secondary education, and 2.2% pursuing tertiary education.

-Educational participation is high, with 31.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.3% of residents currently enrolled in formal education.
 This includes 13.6% in primary education, 9.1% in secondary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education